LumaKernel/vim-tsdetect/README.md

 ## When does this try to detect?

-This tries to detect when following events occured.
+This tries to detect when following events occurred.

 - `FileType javascript,javascriptreact,typescript,typescript.tsx,typescriptreact`
 - `BufEnter,BufNewFile,BufWritePost *`